imaarov/Patterns/README.md

 4. **Consistent Formatting**: Ensure consistent formatting and coding style across all examples for better readability and understanding.

-## 🎉 Credits
+## 🎉 Credits + Recommendation for reading

-This project utilizes concepts and illustrations from several authoritative sources.
+This project utilizes concepts from several authoritative sources.
 Proper credit is given to these resources for their invaluable contributions to the field of software development and design patterns.

 ### 📚 Books
 - **Design Patterns: Elements of Reusable Object-Oriented Software (Gang of Four)**
   - Authors: Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides
-  - ISBN: 978-0201633610

 - **Head First Design Patterns**
   - Authors: Eric Freeman, Bert Bates, Kathy Sierra, and Elisabeth Robson
-  - ISBN: 978-0596007126

 ### 🌐 Websites
 - **Refactoring.Guru**